bluescarni/mppp/doc/sphinx/real.rst

    A corresponding boolean type trait called ``are_real_op_types`` is also available (even if the compiler does not support concepts).

-.. cpp:concept:: template <typename T, typename U> mppp::RealCompoundOpTypes
+.. cpp:concept:: template <typename T, typename U> mppp::RealInPlaceOpTypes

    This concept is satisfied if the types ``T`` and ``U`` are suitable for use in the generic in-place :ref:`operators <real_operators>`